Hunt 40: Battle on the Big Bridge

 There is a hidden pathway in the northern section of Site 6 South that leads to Site 6 North.
-There a few treasure chests in this area that have a chance to contain either gil, a Knot of Rust, a Scathe Mote or an Aegis Shield.
+There a few treasure chests in this area that have a chance to contain gil, a Maximillian or a Whale Whisker.

 Use the blue Save Crystal to save your game before attempting Gilgamesh and read through the guide below to ensure that you are fully prepared.